TheArchitectDev/Architect.DomainModeling/README.md

 There are many ways of working with domain events, and this package does not advocate any particular one.
 As such, no interfaces, base types, or source generators are included that directly implement domain events.

-To mark domain event types as such, regardless of how they are implemented, the `[DomainEvent]` attribute can be used:
+To mark domain event types as such, irrespective of how they are implemented, the `[DomainEvent]` attribute can be used:

 ```cs
 [DomainEvent]
 public class OrderCreatedEvent : // Snip
 ```

 Besides providing consistency, such a marker attribute can enable miscellaneous concerns.
-For example, if the package's Entity Framework mappings are used, domain events can be included.
+For example, if this package's [Entity Framework conventions](#entity-framework-conventions) are used, domain events can be included.

 ### DummyBuilder